JoGorska/hotel-booking/README.md

 1. Start
 The user is asked for the email
 2. The program checks if it is a returning customer
+3. The program gives user options to choose from - different options for returning and different for a new customer
+    - add - to add a new booking
+    - show - to show room's availibility
+    - print - to print returning user's booking
+    - cancel - to cancel returning user's booking
+    - change - to change returning user's booking
+    - quit - to quit the program

+4. When the user wants to action any of the above options he will be asked for
+    - start date
+    - end date
+    - rooms (depending on the option)

+5. Once the proces is compleated - the spreadsheet gets updated with apropriate action
+    - add - adds data to spreadsheet
+    - cancel - removes data from spreadsheet
+    - change - adds and removes data from spreadsheet

+6. After each action, the user is always given returning user options, so he could make another action

+7. User can quit the program - when the question to choose the options is displayed.

 ## Features